The complete travel guide

-Whilst most people decide to come for a long weekend and explore just one city on the Riviera, we’d advise you to forget this faux pas and spend at least a week in the South of France.
+Most people decide to come for a long weekend and explore just one city on the Riviera.
+However, we advise you to forget this faux pas and spend at least a week in the South of France.

 So, with that being said, here’s a quick guide on how to enjoy a fun-filled week here.

-Of course, plenty of visitors just want to relax and enjoy days at the beach, but feel free to pick and mix according to your centres of interest.
-It’s best to base yourself in Nice, and use the train station as a way to reach other destinations along the coastline (whether you go east or west).
+Of course, plenty of visitors just want to relax and enjoy days at the beach.
+But feel free to pick and mix according to your centres of interest.
+It’s best to base yourself in Nice and use the train to reach other destinations along the coastline.

 Day’s 1 & 2: DISCOVER NICE

 The capital of the Riviera and an excellent place to base yourself for the week of adventuring ahead.

 A vibrant city framed by mountains and the deep blue of the Mediterranean sea, it’s a place of spectacular beauty.